2nd DUI in AL: What Happens After a Second Offense DUI in Alabama?

 You should advise your DUI lawyer which option you desire to request from the Court, assuming that you have no way to try to win the case at trial.
 On a second DUI offense conviction, the accused must be fined not less than $1,100 and not more than $5,100, under Alabama DUI laws.
 Additionally, his or her driver’s license will be suspended for 1 year, and he or she will be required to attend a court-ordered substance abuse treatment program.

-The convicted DUI 2nd driver may be given a jail sentence of from 5 days as a minimum, and up to 365 days in the county jail or municipal jail.
-Additionally, the convicted Alabama DUI driver will be required to pay a fine of between $1,100 and $5,100, under applicable, minimum, mandatory Alabama DUI sentencing laws.
+The convicted DUI 2nd driver may be given a jail sentence of from 5 days minimum up to 365 days in the county jail or municipal jail.
+Additionally, the convicted Alabama DUI driver will be required to pay a fine of between $1,100 and $5,100, under applicable minimum, mandatory Alabama DUI sentencing laws.
 For most of our clients facing a repeat offense driving while intoxicated charge, jail time for 2nd DUI is their number one concern.
-Hence, the DUI lawyer Birmingham AL from Polson Law Firm (Mark or Whitney) will be prepared to offer any mitigating evidence for our clients second offense DUI cases.
+Hence, the DUI lawyer Birmingham AL from the Polson Law Firm (Mark or Whitney) will be prepared to offer any mitigating evidence for our clients second offense DUI cases.

 Alabama Laws and Lookback Period for Determining 2nd DUI Offense

-How to Beat a DUI in Alabama Explained by New Book by Whitney Polson
+How to Beat a DUI in Alabama Explained in New Book by Whitney Polson

 Our Birmingham DUI lawyers fight Alabama DUI charges across the entire State of Alabama, as well as other misdemeanor or felony criminal offenses.
 Don’t put an Alabama DUI on your criminal history without exploring your chances to get the DUI dismissed, or seek a negotiated plea deal for a DUI reduced to reckless driving.